What is a Financial Model?

-These models are an amalgamation of those skills, and are put together based on performance and then used to analyze how a business will react to different economic situations or events.
-These are commonly used to estimate the outcome of a specific financial decision before the company commits any funds or efforts towards it.
+These models are an amalgamation of those skills and are put together based on performance and then used to analyze how a business will react to different economic situations or events.
+These are commonly used to estimate the outcome of a specific financial decision before the company commits any funds or efforts toward it.
 To learn more, see our guide to financial modeling.

 This is the basic building block financial model.
 It takes the 3 financial statements and links them together in Excel to make a dynamically linked financial model that connects the income statement, balance sheet, and cash flow statement.

 This type of financial model builds on the three statement model described above.
 It takes the analysis one step further by layering on discounted cash flow (DCF) analysis to determine what the value of the business is.
-These models are used extensively in company valuation for mergers and acquisitions, leveraged buyouts, or business valuations.
+DCF models are used extensively in company valuation for mergers and acquisitions, leveraged buyouts, or business valuations.

-An industry specific model can be extremely detailed and completed.
-It takes into account all the unique aspects of an industry (like real estate, oil and gas, mining, financial institutions, ecommerce, etc.) and models them out in Excel.
+An industry-specific model can be extremely detailed and complex.
+It takes into account all the unique aspects of an industry (e.g., real estate, oil and gas, mining, financial institutions, ecommerce, etc.) and models them out in Excel.
 This type of financial model requires a lot of industry expertise and experience, especially when making input assumptions for the business.

 As a financial model shows, evaluates, and projects a company’s performance, its main goal is to virtually re-create the actual business.
-Once the above variables are created for the business, the analysts are able to input different financial impacts that may change these numbers around.
+Once variables are created for the business, analysts are able to input different financial impacts that may change these numbers around.
 Decisions are then evaluated on a quantitative level.
 This is done through testing assumptions in order to analyze the impact they may have on the company’s future financial performance.
-Assumptions that a financial model tests include: growth rates, operating margins, product lines and individual segments, and refinancing and recapitalizations.
+Assumptions that a financial model tests include growth rates, operating margins, product lines, individual segments, and refinancing or recapitalization.

 As there are multiple financial models, one must know the purpose or “goal” of creating that model.
-In other words, in order to really make a model useful for evaluating future quantitative decisions, the company must have a reason as to why and what they are wanting to measure in relations to the company’s performance in the first place.
+In other words, in order to really make a model useful for evaluating future decisions, the company must have a reason as to why and what they are wanting to measure in relation to the company’s performance.
 Once it is determined what the model is being used for, a company can determine the proper design and functionality of that model to produce the needed results.